lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 Previously, experts assumed that missing breakfast often called the most important meal of the day was simply the marker of a hectic life or a way to try to lose weight.
 But Dr. Keski-Rahkonen, who led the study at Helsinki University, said the results revealed starting the day without food suggests an unhealthy lifestyle.

 ---
-Skipping breakfast is a sign of an unhealthy lifestyle with potentially dangerous consequences , including a higher risk of premature death, and skipping food in the morning are also more likely to be fatter and less well - educated , meaning they find it harder to get a job, and breakfast may care less about their health than those who eat breakfast , and the results revealed starting the day without food suggests an unhealthy lifestyle.
+Skipping breakfast is a sign of an unhealthy lifestyle with potentially dangerous consequences, including a higher risk of premature death, and skipping food in the morning are also more likely to be fatter and less well - educated, meaning they find it harder to get a job, and breakfast may care less about their health than those who eat breakfast, and the results revealed starting the day without food suggests an unhealthy lifestyle.

 43.Voting. 投票